ManApart/git-doodles/adventure.md

 # Adventure

-This adventure starts with a journey
+This adventure starts with a journey to a fearsome dragon!